-- label (mandatory) is the label for the link in the help menu - url (mandatory) is the URL to link to - profiles (optional) is a list of profiles that are allowed to see the link.
-If not specified, then the link is displayed for all logged in users.
+- label (mandatory) is the label for the link in the help menu. - url (mandatory) is the URL to link to. - roles (optional) is a list of global roles that are allowed to see the link.
+If not specified, then the link is displayed for all logged in users. - iconClass (optional) is the name of the fontawesome icon for the link.
+If not specified the external-link icon is used.

-A customised Help menu for a user with the ADMINISTRATOR profile
+A customised Help menu for a user with the global role ADMINISTRATOR